24071214-commits/prathmeshwankhede_DWP_79_casestudy/README.md

-🛒 Flipkart Homepage UI Case Study
+🛒 Flipkart Homepage UI Case Study:-
-👨‍🎓 Student Details
+👨‍🎓 Student Details:-
 Name: Prathmesh Wankhede
 Roll No: 79
 Department: ETC (Electronics & Telecommunication)
-📖 Project Overview
+📖 Project Overview:-
 This project is a UI case study and basic clone of the Flipkart mobile homepage created using HTML and CSS.
 The purpose of this project is to understand the design structure, layout hierarchy, and user interface strategies used by Flipkart, one of the largest e-commerce platforms in India.
 The project recreates important sections of the homepage such as the header, search bar, category navigation, promotional banner, personalized recommendations, and bottom navigation bar.
-🎯 Objective
+🎯 Objective:-
 The objective of this case study is to:
 Understand modern e-commerce UI design
-Practice frontend development using HTML and CSS Analyze how homepage design helps users discover products quickly Study the layout and navigation strategy used in large shopping apps 🧩 Features Implemented
+Practice frontend development using HTML and CSS Analyze how homepage design helps users discover products quickly Study the layout and navigation strategy used in large shopping apps 🧩 Features Implemented:-
 1️⃣ Header Section
 The header contains quick access services like Flipkart, Finance, Travel, and Grocery.
 Purpose: Helps users quickly access different services available in the app.